 After divorce, who gets custody of the kids?

-Child custody is a very contentious part of the divorce.
-There are ways the judge will determine child custody if you and your ex cannot come to an agreement.
+Child custody is a very contentious part of a divorce.
+There are ways the judge will determine the type of child custody for your family if you and your ex cannot come to an agreement.
+This includes the type of visitation as well, if necessary.
 Ultimately, the judge will rule with what is in the best interest of the child.

 Who gets the dog in a divorce?

 While we love our pets like children, the court does not treat them that way.
-Pets are considered personal property in a divorce, meaning you must prove the financial responsibility of the pet in addition to licensure in your name.
+Pets are considered personal property in a divorce, meaning you must prove to be financially responsible for the pet in addition to providing licensure in your name.

 Will legal separation save my finances?